quickwit-oss/quickwit/docs/reference/aggregation.md

 Currently aggregations work only on single value fast fields of type u64, f64 and i64.

-The keyed parameter (elasticsearch) is not yet supported.
+Elasticsearch `keyed` parameter is not yet supported.

 ### Histogram